-The New Development Professionals program prepares aspiring nonprofit leaders to excel in the fundraising, management and organizational planning skills required in the philathropic sector.
-To date, 93 professionals from 58 organizations have attended this program.
+The New Development Professionals program prepares aspiring nonprofit leaders to excel in the fundraising, management and organizational planning skills required in the philanthropic sector.
+To date, 137 professionals from 71 organizations have attended this program.
 Click here to see our graduate list.

 The target audience for this program is new or aspiring professionals to the nonprofit sector whose responsibility features fundraising.
-The program consists of four monthly (3-hour) sessions from September - December each fall, this year hosted virtually via the zoom platform, from 9:00 - 12:00.
+The program consists of four monthly (3-hour) sessions from September - December each fall, hosted virtually, from 9:00 - 12:00.

 - Overview of Development

 - Charlotte Community

 October 5, 2023| Donor Cycles & Giving

 - Donor Cycle, Research & the Board's Role in Fundraising

 - Leadership Gifts Solicitation Skills